fair game

 - Though protected by law within the park, they are fair game outside.

-虽然在公园内有法律保护,但是在公园外面,几率是平等的。 - So every cable, every email you write is now fair game.
+在公平的游戏里,时间的投资不应该得到回报。 - So every cable, every email you write is now fair game.

-所以你们的每一份电报、每一份邮件都应当成为公正的游戏。 - It's on the street. it's fair game.
+所以你们的每一份电报、每一份邮件都应当成为公正的游戏。 - It was a fair game.